lmpawan10/QITE/README.md

 # QITE
 [![arXiv](https://img.shields.io/badge/arXiv-2504.18156-B31B1B.svg)](https://arxiv.org/abs/2504.18156)

 This repository contains research code exploring **Quantum Imaginary Time Evolution (QITE)** using [Qiskit](https://qiskit.org/).
-It accompanies the paper ["Quantum Imaginary Time Evolution"](https://arxiv.org/abs/2504.18156) which demonstrates the technique on a classical emulator.
+It accompanies the paper ["Determining Molecular Ground State with Quantum Imaginary Time Evolution using Broken-Symmetry Wave Function"](https://arxiv.org/abs/2504.18156) which demonstrates the technique on a classical emulator.
 The code here extends those results with support for simulations on the `AerSimulator` and execution on IBM Quantum hardware.
 It includes scripts for running the algorithm on molecular Hamiltonians and utilities for working with OpenFermion data.

-This work also cites [a related Nature Physics study](https://www.nature.com/articles/s41567-019-0704-4) and a follow-up in *Communications Chemistry* (https://www.nature.com/articles/s42004-022-00701-8).

 ## Repository layout